 This post contains affiliate links.
 By shopping through these links you will help support this blog at no extra cost to you.

 Part of planning our trips always includes finding the best options to get from the airport to our hotel.
-If available and convenient, we often choose a method other than a taxi or car service – as taxis/car services are usually the most expensive.
 Add a baby to the mix and this part of trip planning can get a little more complicated.
 It’s no longer just about cost and convenience, now we need to think about car seats too.

-We like to pack light and avoid bringing car seats, especially if we won’t have any use for the car seat once we are at our hotel.
+We like to pack light and avoid bringing car seats on our trips, especially if we won’t have any use for the car seat once we are at our hotel.
 If the city we are visiting has good public transportation that can get us from the airport to our hotel in a reasonable amount of time, that is usually the option we will choose.

 Need travel gear for your upcoming trip with baby?
 Our online store has everything you need!